-The Product Development Partnerships III Fund (PDP III) focuses on the development and availability of affordable, effective medicines, vaccines, diagnostics and innovative products for neglected diseases and conditions.
-This contributes to the prevention, diagnostics and treatment of diseases and conditions related to poverty and sexual and reproductive health and rights (SRHR).
+The Product Development Partnerships III Fund (PDP III) focuses on developing medicines, vaccines, diagnostics and other tools in a more affordable, simple and quick way.
+This contributes to the prevention, diagnosis and treatment of poverty-related diseases and conditions linked with sexual and reproductive health and rights (SRHR).

 Overview of PDP III projects

 You can find all PDP III projects on Aiddata.rvo.nl.
 This portal offers an overview of all official development aid (ODA) projects and programmes executed by the Netherlands Enterprise Agency.
 You can refine your search by using filter options such as country, sector and programme.